shunjizhan/react-folder-tree/README.md

 };
 ```

-### 🌀 custom icons
+### 🔥 custom icons
-there are 9 icons and all of them are customizable.
+There are 9 icons and all of them are customizable.
 - FileIcon
 - FolderIcon
 - FolderOpenIcon